 - ESP32-S0WD

-- And the system in package (SiP) – ESP32-PICO-D4
+- System in package (SiP) – ESP32-PICO-D4

-The ESP32 is most commonly engineered for mobile devices, wearable tech, and IoT applications – such as Nabto.
-Moreover, with Mongoose OS introducing an ESP32 IoT Starter Kit, the ESP32 has gained a reputation as the ultimate chip or module for hobbyists and IoT developers.
+The ESP32 is most commonly used for mobile devices, wearable tech, and IoT applications, such as Nabto Edge.
+Moreover, since Mongoose OS introduced an ESP32 IoT Starter Kit, the ESP32 has gained a reputation as the ultimate chip for hobbyists and IoT developers.
+It’s suitable for commercial IoT, and its capabilities and resources have grown impressively over the past four years.

-ESP32 Features and Specifications
+ESP32 features and specifications

 Here’s a high-level summary of the features and specifications of the ESP32: